JustinLepine/capstone-can-of-worms-api/README.md

 ## Start the App

-Run `npm start` on the server first then the same command on the client side
+Run `npm start` on the server first then the same command on the client side.
     ```bash
     $ npm start
     ```